If a parent and a child both have a feature (like a title), then the feature should be put in the parent and inherited by the child.

 Microcosmos, 90 min. available:true Jaws, 120 min. available:true

-The statement item2.toString()
+The statement item2.toString() calls the toString() method

-of item2
+of item2.

 This method was inherited without change from the class